 Business culture in the UK

-Key to successfully doing business in the UK is being able to read between the lines.
-While code-breaking skills aren't absolutely necessary, deciphering the difference between what a person says and what they actually mean could take some practice.
+The key to successfully doing business in the UK is being able to read between the lines, and expats should be aware that deciphering the difference between what a person says and what they actually mean could take some practice.

-The British are a reserved lot who pride themselves on good behaviour and good manners, although good breeding is no longer as important as it used to be.
+The British are a reserved lot who pride themselves on good behaviour and good manners.
 As a result, business dealings are incredibly diplomatic, with maximum effort directed at remaining considerate and civil.
 These fundamentals manifest in a restrained communication style, where directness is avoided and evasive, cryptic and often humorous statements are substituted for what is actually meant.

 Expats will need to become adept at understanding the subtleties of conversation, where tone and facial expression may be key indicators of true meaning and humour is used as a defence mechanism or to mediate difficult situations.

-A traditional hierarchy is still important in UK business even though it's moved towards a more egalitarian approach, where positions parallel each other rather than exist below or above one another.
-As a result, duties and responsibilities can sometimes be unclear; which can be a point of frustration for those expats accustomed to explicit directives and cultures of subordination.
+A traditional hierarchy is still important in UK business even though it's moved towards a more egalitarian approach, where positions are more or less parallel to each other rather than existing below or above one another.
+As a result, duties and responsibilities can sometimes be unclear, which can be a point of frustration for those expats accustomed to explicit directives and cultures of subordination.

 The British business sphere is still very formal.
 Dress is conservative, punctuality is paramount, and outward displays of emotion are viewed with distaste.